-Located on the second floor of the Casino, the Office of Career Development works to assist students and alumni in:
+Located on the second floor of the Casino, the Office of Career Development & Experiential Learning works to assist students and alumni in:

 - Understanding the relationship between your academic studies and careers.

 - Making sound career decisions based on an evaluation of your goals, abilities, interests, and values..

 - Testing possible career choices through cooperative education, internships, and part-time jobs.

 - Developing skills for an effective job search.

 Our office has various online tools and resources that are available 24/7, including our online job posting system that is connected to major industries and companies throughout the nation.
 We also have periodicals and other materials located in our office.
 Job shadowing, informational interviews, mentoring, and internships are other great ways to evaluate skills and interests to decide on your future and assistance in learning how to use these tools is available through our office.
 These services are available to both students and alumni at no cost!